 For the remainder of this document, we use GitHub as the VCS example.

 You might notice that our GitHub integration asks for write permissions on private repositories.
 This is due to a limitation with GitHub, which does not provide a read-only permission scope for private repositories (see dear-github/dear-github#113).
 FOSSA will never write to your repositories for any reason.

 If you cannot give code access, Local Integration method will be a better fit, as it doesn't require any code access from FOSSA.

-After connecting your VCS provider account, you should now be able to see your repositories.
-To import, simply select them and click the "Import" button on the top right:
+After connecting your VCS provider account, you should see a list of your repositories.

-If you enable the option "Submit badge PRs after import (public Github READMEs only)" then FOSSA will automatically send you a Pull Request to track your license scan status in your README, as soon as FOSSA imports the project.
-See an example on Webpack’s README:
+If you enable the option Submit badge PRs after import (public Github READMEs only) then FOSSA automatically sends you a Pull Request to track your license scan status in your README, as soon as FOSSA imports the project.
+See an example on Webpack’s README.